Police: Homicide suspect with gun killed by Ohio officers - WHIZ News

-HAMILTON, Ohio (AP) — Authorities in Ohio say a man who fled the scene of a shooting death was later shot and killed by police officers after he was confronted by them and produced a weapon.
+HAMILTON, Ohio (AP) — Authorities in southwestern Ohio say police shot and killed a man who pulled out a handgun when confronted by officers, about an hour after he allegedly fled the scene of a fatal shooting.

-Hamilton police said in a statement that one man was found dead of a gunshot wound after an altercation just after 7 p.m.
-Saturday in Hamilton after what started as a car accident became a felonious assault at a gas station.
+Police in Hamilton, a city north of Cincinnati, said a car crash at a gas station escalated into a felony assault that left one man dead of a gunshot wound at around 7 p.m.
+Saturday.

 Police said the suspect fled in a vehicle that was later found in nearby Fairfield Township, and Hamilton officers went there looking for him.
-Police said they spotted the man just after 8 p.m.
-Saturday and confronted him.
+The officers spotted the man just after 8 p.m. and confronted him.

-Police said the man “produced a handgun which prompted both officers to discharge their firearms.”
-The suspect was hit and officers provided medical aid and took him to UC West Chester Hospital, where he was pronounced dead, police said.
+The man “produced a handgun which prompted both officers to discharge their firearms,” Hamilton police said.
+The suspect was shot and officers provided medical aid, then took him to UC West Chester Hospital, where he was pronounced dead, police said.

 The Ohio Bureau of Criminal Investigation is investigating the police shooting and Hamilton police are investigating the earlier homicide.
 Police said the Butler County coroner’s office will release the identities of both men after their relatives have been notified.